juni-b-queer/bsky-event-handlers/src/validations/README.md

 The `OrValidator` class allows you to pass in multiple validators.
 If any of these validators return `true`, it will trigger the action.

 `OrValidator.make([validator1, validator2, validator3]); // replace with actual validator instances`

-### NotValidator

-The `NotValidator` class allows you to negate the original output from the given validator.
-The NotValidator will return the opposite of the validator passed into it

-`NotValidator.make(validator1, validator2, validator3); // replace with actual validator instances`

 ## Generic Validators